liangqing/syncrypto/README.rst

                          syncrypto                         syncrypto
   plaintext folder A  <-------------> encrypted folder B <-----------> plaintext folder C
+    in machine X                       in cloud storage                 in machine Y

 The files in encrypted folder B are encrypted, so you can store it in any unsafe environment, such as cloud service(Dropbox/OneDrive), USB storage or any other